ATTRACTING, RETAINING AND DEVELOPING TOP TALENT

 We also introduced Experiential Grids — role-specific and foundational — accessible by all employees through our Career Development portal.
 These grids provide specific experiences needed to be ready for future positions, and they serve as a guide for employees to manage their career choices to close experiential gaps.
 Guidance and instruction for employees and managers on choosing and using experiences for development are available on the Career Development portal.

 Employees value Raytheon’s long-standing commitment to equal pay for equal work.
 We conduct regular pay equality audits and are also subject to fair-pay rules that apply to federal contractors.

-In 2017, nearly 46,000 employees used Rstars to send more than 101,000 recognitions to each other, with over half of those tied to our company value of collaboration.
-Additionally, Raytheon invested nearly $50 million in Rstars awards, including nearly $4 million in Spot Awards, nearly $43 million in Achievement Awards and more than $3 million in Service Awards globally.
+In 2018, more than 45,000 employees used Rstars to send more than 110,000 recognitions to each other, with over half of those tied to our company value of collaboration.
+Additionally, Raytheon invested over $52 million in Rstars awards, including nearly $5 million in Spot awards, over $45 million in Achievement awards and more than $2 million in Service awards globally.

 We keep communication channels open across Raytheon to monitor the heartbeat of our organization.
 We track workforce sentiment through our employee resource groups, workforce surveys, blogs and social media.
 Our most recent biennial employee survey revealed that Raytheon once again outperformed the majority of other high-performance companies that benchmark these categories in their employee surveys.
 On average, Raytheon employees are nearly 20 percent more proud, committed, and optimistic than their peers at other companies.
 More than 89 percent of respondents said that they are proud to work at Raytheon, and 81 percent would recommend it as a great place to work.
 In addition, more than 75 percent said that they are optimistic about Raytheon’s future and that they have opportunities to learn new skills to help them succeed.